-Black Studies, Associate in Arts (AA)
+Black Studies, Associate of Arts (AA)

 Associate Degree Graduation Requirements